AWS Glossary

 Related AWS Services

-- AWS Trusted Advisor (automated recommendations)
+- AWS Trusted Advisor (automated recommendations aligned to WAF pillars)

-- AWS Config (compliance checking)
+- AWS Config (compliance checking for Security and Operational Excellence pillars)

 Related FactualMinds Content